-Prince Harry & Meghan Markle to receive Robert F. Kennedy Award: 9 photos of the couple in Birmingham
+Prince Harry & Meghan Markle Netflix documentary series: 9 photos of the couple in Birmingham

-Kerry Kennedy, the daughter of Robert F. Kennedy, said that Prince Harry & Megham Markle will be honoured for their work on racial justice as we look back at the couple’s visit to Birmingham
+Kerry Kennedy, the daughter of Robert F. Kennedy, has honoured Prince Harry & Megham Markle for their work on racial justice as we look back at the couple’s visit to Birmingham

-Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, will be receiving an award for taking a step towards change.
-The couple will be receiving the Robert F. Kennedy Ripple of Hope Award next month.
+Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, have received an award for taking a step towards change as their explosive Netflix documentary is released.
+The couple have been given the Robert F. Kennedy Ripple of Hope Award.